jonas1ara/73/Problems/Matrix/Spiral-Matrix/README.md

 # Spiral Matrix:

-This directory contains implementations of the "Spiral Matrix" problem in the C++ and C# languages.
-Each implementation walks the matrix layer by layer in spiral order with temporal complexity `O(m·n)`.
+This directory contains an implementation of the "Spiral Matrix" problem in C#.
+The implementation walks the matrix layer by layer in spiral order with temporal complexity `O(m·n)`.

 ## Problem description